anonymous0374/react-scaffold/docs/react-learning-notes.md

       you want to see on the screen.
       > Unlike browser DOM elements:
         >> React elements are plain objects, they're cheap to create
-        >> React DOM takes care of updating the DOM to match the React elements.
+        >> ReactDOM takes care of updating the DOM to match the React elements.
         >> React elements are immutable.
 Once you create an element, you can't change its children or attributes.
 An element is like a single frame in a movie: it represents the UI at a certain point in time.